ShubbeLeontij/sightgenerator/README-EN.md

 Launch
 ------

-In the main menu, there is a field for entering the path to the game and columns for selecting sight types (pages from data.xlsx) in case you don't want to litter with unnecessary ones.
+In the main menu there are columns for selecting sight types (pages from data.xlsx) in case you don't want to litter with unnecessary ones.
 Clicking on the top label will remove or add a tick to the entire column.

-Next, to create sights, press RUN or Enter button on the keyboard.
+To create sights, press RUN or Enter button on the keyboard.
-If everything went well (if you did not set the path to the game, do not forget to transfer the folder), press Alt + F9 in the game to update the sights and select the desired sight in the settings (the name contains a prefix depending on the presence of sight enlightenment, then the sight type and the name of the tank).

 Contacts
 --------